 - «Master of Arts (MA) in Politikwissenschaft der Universität Luzern»

 Pursuing the Dual Master’s Degree programme in Lucerne and in Ottawa allows you to get familiar with two different academic environments and two approaches to research in political science in Europe as well as North America.
 This, together with the fact that all courses are taught in English – the “lingua franca” of the (social) sciences – makes the programme especially suitable for students who may be considering pursuing a scientific career.
-It is the perfect stepping-stone for conducting a PhD in Political Science.
+It is the perfect stepping-stone for conducting a PhD in political science.

 The dual degree programme is not only suitable for students planning to pursue an academic career but also for those who may be planning to work in an international environment – in the public, private, or non-profit sector.
-Graduates of the dual degree programme will have considerably increased their chances of later employments in institutions such as the G20, the OECD, UBS, Nestlé, the International Labor Organization ILO or an international NGO, such as Greenpeace.
+Graduates of the dual degree programme will have considerably increased their chances of later employments in institutions such as the G20, the OECD, UBS, Nestlé, the International Labour Organization ILO or an international NGO, such as Greenpeace.

-The Dual degree program starts in the fall term only.
+The Dual degree programme starts in the fall term only.
 More information on the application procedure, admission deadlines and the online application tool for enrollment are on the website of the Student Administration Office.

 The required qualification for admission to the Dual Master’s Degree in Political Science is a Bachelor’s degree in Political Science or an equivalent degree covering at least 60 ECTS in political science.
 Please refer to our Admission Guidelines for detailed information.

-Please note that applicants must prove their language proficiency in English for an admission to this programme.
+Please note that applicants must prove their language proficiency in English for admission to this programme.
 In accordance with a resolution of the Joint Committee of the partner universities of the programme, the following language certificates and scores are recognized as proof of adequate competence:

 - TOEFL (Internet-based): 86 (20 in reading and listening; 22 in speaking and writing) or higher